alvisc/FPGA-DDR-SDRAM/README.md

 A typical AXI4 read operation with a burst length of 5 (`arlen=4`) is shown above.
 Divided into 2 steps:

-* **Address channel handshake**: The AXI4 host pulls the `arvalid` signal high, indicating that it wants to initiate a write action.
+* **Address channel handshake**: The AXI4 host pulls the `arvalid` signal high, indicating that it wants to initiate a read action.
 After a cycle in the figure, the DDR1 controller pulls the ready signal high, indicating that the address channel handshake is successful (before this , the DDR1 controller may be processing the last read or write action, or performing a refresh, so it has not pulled ready for the time being).
 At the same time as the handshake is successful, the DDR1 controller receives the address to be read (`araddr`) and the burst length (`arlen`). `arlen=8'd4` means that the burst length is 5.
 * **Data transfer**: `rvalid` and `rready` on the AXI4 bus perform 5 handshakes, and read out 5 of the burst transfer.
 During handshake, if the AXI4 host is not ready to accept data, `rready` can be pulled low, and the DDR1 controller will keep the current data until the AXI4 host can accept the data (that is, pull `rready` high).
 When the last data is transferred, the DDR1 controller will pull `rlast` high.

 > Note: When the module parameter `READ_BUFFER=0`, the module will save a BRAM resource and also reduce the delay between address channel handshake and data transfer.
 But the DDR1 controller ignores the `rready=0` condition and does not wait for the AXI4 host to be ready to accept data.
 This will destroy the completeness of the AXI4 protocol, but it may be useful in some simple situations.